lc-cbot/workshop-austin/README.md

 > Reconfigure the external adapter to point to this file
 * LCQL Query: ```-12h | * | NEW_PROCESS | blah
    * Pick any of the NEW_PROCESS events to create a D&R rule from
-* Match the hash contained at the following path against the hash lookup created in [lab 3]
+* Match the hash contained at the following path against the hash lookup created in [Lab 3: Ingesting Lookups](#lab-3-ingesting-lookups)
    * ```event/HASH```
 * Create a report action with a name of your choosing
    * Extra credit: Include the ```file_path``` field in the name